 All private residential rental properties must have a valid Energy Performance Certificate (EPC) for tenants to view before contracts are signed.
 It shows how energy efficient your property is and its environmental impact.
 The EPC must be made available to all prospective tenants.
-Those properties with a rating of F or G cannot be let unless they have followed the Guidance on Improvement Protocol.
-(Your Winkworth office can provide you with more information and help you to establish what you must do in order to comply).
+Those properties with a rating of F or G cannot be let unless you have an exemption in place, or improvements can be made to the property to bring it up to an E rating.

-2: Tenancy agreements
+2: Tenancy agreements...